 Michigan is one of 12 states that is considered “no-fault.”
 That means your insurance company will pay for your medical bills, lost wages and other expenses stemming from an accident, regardless of who caused the crash.

 Living in a no-fault state can be beneficial because the claims process is generally much more efficient.
-However, drivers in Michigan must carry PIP insurance, which comes at an added cost.
+However, drivers in Michigan must carry PIP insurance, which comes at an added cost, which is why it can be difficult to find especially cheap auto insurance in Michigan.

 How much does car insurance in Michigan cost?